 Festivities and Events

 A series of concerts, dance events, drag competitions, sporting, and cultural events take place across the city for an entire week.
-There is a giant parage that traditionally kicks off in Piazza della Repubblica, heads past the Colosseum, and ends at Piazza Venezia.
+There is a giant parade that traditionally kicks off in Piazza della Republica, heads past the Colosseum, and ends at Piazza Venezia.
 Pride Park, usually at Città dell’Altra Economia in Testaccio, hosts lectures, films, and cultural events.

 There are no gay neighborhoods in Rome, but a popular hotspot of the gay and lesbian community at night is the street in front of the two cafe-bars Coming Out and My Bar, Via di San Giovanni in Laterano, informally dubbed Rome's Gay Street or “La Movida."
 The area is hopping especially during hot summer nights.